Workflow: Visium HD cell-level

 RCTD - Robust decomposition of cell type mixtures in spatial transcriptomics

-There are many ways to transfer labels from single-cell data to spatial data.
-We use RCTD because it performs competitively in public benchmarks, models mixed signals explicitly, and assigns each spatial unit a clear class as a singlet or as one of several doublet types.
-RCTD was originally designed for spot-based platforms such as 10x Visium, where each spot captures RNA from multiple cells.
-It treats the observed counts in a spot as a mixture of reference cell-type expression profiles and uses a likelihood model to estimate non-negative weights for each candidate cell type.
-It then compares a singlet model against a doublet model to determine whether one cell type is sufficient to explain the counts or whether two are required.
-The method also learns scale factors to account for platform differences and total RNA content, which helps it transfer labels across technologies.
+RCTD was originally developed for spot-based platforms such as 10x Visium, where each spot captures RNA from multiple cells.
+The method models the observed counts in each spot as a mixture of reference cell-type expression profiles and uses a likelihood-based framework to estimate non-negative weights for each candidate cell type.
+It then compares a singlet model with a doublet model to determine whether the counts are best explained by one or two cell types.
+In addition, RCTD learns scale factors to account for differences in platform characteristics and total RNA content, facilitating robust label transfer across technologies (Cable et al. (2022)).

 # data("rctd_result_level1.RData", package = "EuroBioC2025_OSTA_Workshop")